Last Updated on

 But Wait.
 Won’t Lifting Weights Make You Big, Bulky, and Slow?

 But just because Thai’s don’t, does NOT mean strength training can’t benefit you.
-It can and there’s a lot of research out there that shows strength training can seriously boast athletic performance across the board for a number of different sports.
+It can, and there’s a lot of research out there that shows strength training can seriously boost athletic performance across the board for different sports.

 But before you can increase your power, you need to have the strength base first — you can’t add more explosive power in your muscles than you currently have without first adding the (extra) strength to enable that additional explosive force capability.
 And this is what strength training aims: to help you build your overall foundational strength.